nixworks/public/news/2017/12/30/nepal-bans-solo-climbers-double-amputees-and-blind-climbers-from-scaling-its-mountains-including-mount-everest-in-a-bid-to-reduce-acciden.md

 ### [2017-12-30](/news/2017/12/30/index.md)

 # Nepal bans solo climbers, double amputees and blind climbers from scaling its mountains, including Mount Everest, in a bid to reduce accidents.
+This has been criticized by successful double-amputee Everest climbers.